svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 + The Radon transform in two dimensions (2D) is a tomography method with applications in medical CT/CAT imaging systems, radiology, and other sciences for imaging by cross-sectional scans sections from the projection data through sine waves.
 Correcting the noise corruption in projection data by using mathematical /geometry techniques will aid in image reconstruction.

 ## Hypothesis of Application

-Currently there is no library routine for this algorithm.
+Currently there is no library routine for this algorithm in Julia.
 Consequently, the system should provide the following capabilities, so lets consider a hypothetical application:

 + A scientist has a digital x-ray image of an object (either a chemical element, or a brain scan) that they store, organize and retrieve via their system.
 + They apply the Radon transform filter on the selected image to improve the signal-to-noise ratio.
 + TomoPy will be the glue interface layer, and the plan is to replace the C engine underneath with the Julia library for Radon transforms.